wd5gnr/x11web/readme.md

 * If you need to log into a web site, this may cause problems with the titles so you may have to accept that you have to log in first
 * Gmail will go to your primary account.
 If you are logged into a secondary account, you can use a URL like mail.google.com/mail/u/>authuser=myaddress@gmail.com
 * Titles need to be specific enough not to match other windows.
 For example, Inbox isn't a good title for gmail unless you only have one account open since they will all say Inbox.

+Other Notes
+==
+You can use Nativefier to convert a page to an Electron app.
+However, this is NOT your browser so you don't get saved passwords and extensions.
+So, for example, no Grammarly in Gmail or Docs, which is a big problem.
+Using this method, you are still in your browser so everything works the same.
+See https://github.com/jiahaog/nativefier.